raspberrypilearning/party-popper/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 You need to be able to activate your party popper from the Raspberry Pi Pico.
-In this step you will prototype your switch using jumper wires.
+In this step, you will prototype your switch using jumper wires.
 </div>
 <div>
 ![Image showing a party popper project with a switch made from a pair of jumper wires.](images/switch-buzzer-led.jpg){:width="300px"}